 To recap, even though there are several factors that go into making a cutting-edge razor sharp, it’s quite simple!
 There is definitely a learning curve, but one that can be overcome with practice.
 Learning just the right angle, or just the right speed can ease the process more than one could imagine.
 In addition to being effective, hand sharpening is a fun skill to learn and master.

 Using the Trend Essential Sharpening Kit certainly makes learning and mastering easy as well.
 With the kit, included are various learning and instructional materials that provide in-depth insight into perfecting your cutting provisions.
-A huge thank you again to our good friends at Trend for providing the Essential Sharpening Kit, available through various retailers for around $200 dollars on Amazon.
+A huge thank you again to our good friends at Trend for providing the Essential Sharpening Kit, available through various retailers and on Amazon.